xenon-middleware/xenon-tutorial/vm-prep/README.md

     - Linux: https://www.virtualbox.org/wiki/Linux_Downloads
 1. Create a virtual machine in VirtualBox using Ubuntu 18.04.02 as a base image.
 Get the .iso here http://releases.ubuntu.com/18.04/
 1. Configure the VM with at least 2 CPUs.
+1. Configure main memory to use 4 GB.
+1. Configure video memory to use the maximum of 128 MB.
 1. Call the user ``alice``
 1. Set her password to ``password``
 1. Once the virtual machine has started, update its packages